laoer536/minipp/README.md

    - Memory usage increases with project size

 2. **Accuracy**:
-   - May have false positives or false negatives
-   - No support for complex build-time configurations
+   - For files that are automatically loaded at runtime in engineering projects (without explicit import usage), the parser cannot determine if the file is being used (currently categorized as unused files).
+Users need to determine whether to delete these files based on their framework.

-## Download
+## Installation
 ```bash
 npm install minipp -g
 ```

 ## Usage

-### Basic Usage (Execution at the root directory)
+### Basic Usage (execute in project root directory)
 ```bash
 minipp
 ```